Employee Engagement Statistics: 23 Facts and Figures on Employee Engagement

 Communication and Leadership

-- According to Inc. (2017), a staggering 91% of employees surveyed believe their managers lack communication skills.
+According to Inc. (2017), a staggering 91% of employees surveyed believe their managers lack communication skills.

-- An intriguing finding from Avantgarde Experts (2022) suggests that one in four employees considering job changes could be retained by fostering a culture of open communication within the company, highlighting a clear directive for managers.
+An intriguing finding from Avantgarde Experts (2022) suggests that one in four employees considering job changes could be retained by fostering a culture of open communication within the company, highlighting a clear directive for managers.

-- HubSpot (2017) reports that 69% of employees are willing to work harder if they feel more valued in the workplace.
+HubSpot (2017) reports that 69% of employees are willing to work harder if they feel more valued in the workplace.

 Compensation and benefits

-- 43% of employees who are willing to change jobs say they could be retained by a higher salary.
+43% of employees who are willing to change jobs say they could be retained by a higher salary.
 (Avantgarde Experts, 2022)

-- Employees in the DACH region (Germany, Austria, and Switzerland) would give up an average of 11% of their salary for attractive benefits.
+Employees in the DACH region (Germany, Austria, and Switzerland) would give up an average of 11% of their salary for attractive benefits.
 (Kununu, 2020)

 Flexibility and work environment

 In the wake of the pandemic, it has become clear to workers that many jobs can be effectively performed remotely.
 Consequently, there is a growing demand for the freedom to work remotely.
 A study suggests that companies can enhance commitment and loyalty by aligning with employees' needs and desires for more flexible working environments.
-By embracing this shift towards flexibility, organizations can foster a stronger sense of employee engagement and satisfaction.
+By embracing this shift towards flexibility, organisations can foster a stronger sense of employee engagement and satisfaction.

-- According to a recent survey, 78% of employees want flexibility in their place of work, while 95% prefer flexible working hours.
+According to a recent survey, 78% of employees want flexibility in their place of work, while 95% prefer flexible working hours.
 (Future Forum, 2021)

-- More than half (54%) of workers surveyed said they would leave their jobs after the COVID-19 pandemic if they were not offered some flexibility regarding work location and hours.
+More than half (54%) of workers surveyed said they would leave their jobs after the COVID-19 pandemic if they were not offered some flexibility regarding work location and hours.
 (EY Global, 2021)

 Purpose

-- Employees who find passion and meaning in their work are more than three times more likely to stay with their company than those who do not.
+Employees who find passion and meaning in their work are more than three times more likely to stay with their company than those who do not.
 (McKinsey, 2021)

 One small caveat

 A substantial portion of employee engagement can be attributed to individuals' inherent personality traits, accounting for approximately 48% of the variance in engagement levels.
 Notably, positivity emerges as the most robust predictor (Young et al., 2018).
-Consequently, it becomes evident that while organizations can influence employee engagement, there are inherent limits to the extent of that influence.
+Consequently, it becomes evident that while organisations can influence employee engagement, there are inherent limits to the extent of that influence.

 Is investing in employee engagement worth it?
 What the numbers say